-Repairing water damage in straw bale walls is a skill that is not required very often, especially in well built homes; however, even with the best construction practices, water damage can happen.
-If it does, it’s important to know how to recognize it and how to fix it.
+Repairing water damaged walls in straw bale is a skill that is not required very often, especially in well built homes.
+If it does though, it’s important to know how to recognize it and how to fix it.
 Below is a series of steps to consider wen dealing with water damaged walls.

 Have you ever had to deal with damage in your bale walls?
 If so, what did you do about it?
 Did you hire out the repair work or take it on yourself?
 I hope you’ll share your story below in the comments so that you can help others learn from your experience.
 You may think that comments are just for fun, but they actually help a lot of people make important decisions.
 I hope you will help out your fellow balers with your own story.